ninjadev64/OpenDeck/README.md

 OpenDeck is a desktop software that allows Stream Deck-like functionality, implementing the Elgato Stream Deck SDK for cross-compatibility.

 The software is supported on Windows, macOS, and Linux, and is built with Electron.
-The software is designed for OceanDeck hardware, but should theoretically support Elgato hardware using the `@elgato-stream-deck/node` package (untested).
+The software is designed for ProntoKey hardware, but should theoretically support Elgato hardware using the `@elgato-stream-deck/node` package (untested).

 ### Structure